rm511130/PCF4CAS/README.md

   - I using Powershell on a Windows machine read these [instructions](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open)

 ## Guidelines for this Workshop
 - This workshop includes presentations, demos and hands-on labs.
+- The labs are interdependent and must be executed in order.
 - Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
 For example, Ralph Meira is user1.
 - Update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can simply cut-&-paste the commands shown `in boxes like this one`.